 Accounts payable – Accounts payable are the unpaid debts that your company owes to vendors or suppliers.
 When a vendor provides goods, services, and you have not yet paid them for it, this is known as accounts payable debt.
 The money owed to these companies will show up on our balance sheet in what’s called “accounts payables.”

 Asset account – An asset account is a record of the assets that belong to your company.
 When you make capital expenditures, these are debited from an asset account and “capitalized.”
 The amount in this type of account increases when you bring more things into it.

 Why Choose Simple Tax Advisory Bookkeeping Services UK?

-You can hire someone from our team to save yourself time, build confidence in your numbers, and make tax time easier and save you money.
 Our team specializes in keeping you updated on any changes in tax policy from HMRC and ensuring you get exactly the service that works for you.